AgrYpn1a/2dSpaceShooter/README.md

 - **Scripts**

   *This folder contains all our "scripts", which are actually C# classes.
-Scripts are again divided into couple of folders for the sake of organisation.*
+Scripts are again divided into couple of folders for the sake of organisation.
+There are a lot of .meta files, actually for every regular there is a .meta, what this does is helps Unity track the versions, once project is opened in Unity these files will not be visible.*

+##### How things work?

+  *This should hopefully be a short, yet detailed explanation of what is really going on with our code, our objects in scenes, prefabs etc.*

 ```C#
 void Start()
 {